Master of Arts (M.A.)

 A minimum of 48 credits in course work and thesis, with a cumulative grade point average of at least 2.3 (C+), is required for the M.A. degree.
 This includes:

-• 15 credits in 100-level “foundational” theology courses: Biblical Languages 100, Church History 110, Liturgical Theology 102, New Testament 102, and Old Testament 100.
+• 18 credits in 100-level foundational theology courses: Church History 110, Dogmatic Theology 101, Liturgical Theology 102, New Testament 102, Old Testament 100, and Patristics 101.
 These courses serve as introductions to the fields in question.
 They are designed to provide sufficient background for all higher-level courses.

 Students are required to complete an introductory course or course sequence in one of the ancient languages offered by the seminary.
 Students fulfill the requirement by successfully completing one semester of New Testament Greek (Biblical Languages 100) or two semesters of Classical Armenian (Classical Armenian 203–204).